cheshire-cat-ai/docs/mkdocs/quickstart/upload-document.md

 # Upload a Document

-Documents can be uploaded via the Admin Portal (and it's also possible through APIs).
-Uploaded documents will be considered by the Cat to prepare the answer to your question.
+Documents can be uploaded via the Admin Portal (and it's also using APIs).
+The Cat will consider uploaded documents to generate the answer to your question.
 These documents are saved in a local database called `declarative memory`.

 ## Improve the Cat knowledge